-Finally, and perhaps most importantly, we have considered only the private costs and benefits of defaults, interventions, and taxes.
+Finally, we have considered only the private costs and benefits of defaults, interventions, and taxes.
 The externalities imposed by bank failure, particularly systemic bank failure, are more important considerations when setting policy.
 A more detailed analysis could extend our framework to multiple banks in order to examine how bank incentives impact systemic risk.